kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The person born with a talent they are meant to use will find their greatest happiness in using it. - Johann Wolfgang von Goethe
+    ## Of all possessions a friend is the most precious. - Herodotus